Free Application for Federal Student Aid (FAFSA)

 Do I need to apply for FAFSA every year?

 Yes.
-You must submit a new FAFSA every school year to stay eligible.
+You must submit a new Application Form every school year to stay eligible.

 Can I apply for FAFSA without my parents info?

-Only if you’re considered an independent student based on FAFSA rules.
+Only if you are considered an independent student based on this website rules.

 Usually 3 to 5 days if submitted online with your FSA ID.